golubev/fastapi-advanced-rest-template/README.md

 ## Tools and technologies used

 - Docker and Docker Compose
+  - using healthchecks as readiness checks
+  - reusing services definitions in Compose via `extends`
 - [vscode Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) for the best developer experience
 - GitHub Actions to run linters and tests on a pull-request
 - git pre-commit hook that runs linters